dmikey/ls-lmsr/README.md

 # LS-LMSR Prediction Market – Design Document

+* I am not a maths I am a code.
+I make no claims to validity of the math with in.

 ## Overview

 This prediction market uses the Liquidity-Sensitive Logarithmic Market Scoring Rule (LS-LMSR) to price YES/NO outcome shares.
 The system is structured in three layers: